 Ryan started Little Song Farm as an exploration of the intersection of Food, Money, Community, Land, Lifestyle, and Practice.
 He started it to scream YES! to life, to wild abundance.
 He started it to bring people together, to open hearts and minds, to imagine and realize possibilities.
 He started it as an invitation, as a small song that sings “Come, let’s share our gifts, our abundance as we go round the sun!”
 He started it to pay for this vision.

-Currently Little Song Farm’s focus is Pasture-Raised Heritage Chicken.
+Currently Little Song Farm’s focus is Pasture-Raised Chicken.
 That’s our bread and butter.
-We sell this three ways: On-Farm Pick Up, the farm stand at Brook’s Bend Farm, and to a select few restaurants.
-The chicken is a Boddhisattva in this situation.
-They hang out on the farm and offer themselves to us in order for us to learn how to better care for each other, the place, and ourselves.
-Great great gratitude to the chickens.
+We sell this three ways: the farm stand at Brook’s Bend Farm, the farm store at Brookfield Farm, and to a select few restaurants.

 We love having work days, because we get work done but no one notices it’s work.
 In fact, people complain that they didn’t work hard enough all the while fascinated by the work that got done.